Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

+The $H^1$ extension that we construct is related to the boundedness of the renormalized Hawking mass $\varpi$ (see also \cite{CGNS4}).
+In the expression \eqref{varpi_explicit} for $\varpi$ (here $\theta = r \partial_v \phi$ and $\lambda = \partial_v r$), all quantities are bounded except possibly for the integral of

+We prove that, for a sufficiently fast decay rate of the scalar field along $\mathcal{H}^+$, i.e. for $s$ sufficiently large, and if the asymptotic black hole is sufficiently near-extremal, $|\partial_v r|$ admits a lower bound that makes \eqref{integralterm_varpi} integrable in $v$.
+Thus, $\varpi$ is bounded.
+The integrability of \eqref{integralterm_varpi} is then used to prove that the Christoffel symbols are locally square integrable, therefore leading to a $H^1_{\text{loc}}$ extension of the metric along $\mathcal{CH}^+$. \end{itemize}

 The \textbf{outline of the paper} is the following: in section \ref{section:so3} we delve into the main aspects of the characteristic IVP for the Einstein-Maxwell-charged-Klein-Gordon system under spherical symmetry.
 Well-posedness of the characteristic IVP is investigated in section \ref{section:wellposedness}.
-An extension criterion is given in section \ref{section:extension}.

 In section \ref{section:stability} we establish quantitative bounds along $\mathcal{H}^+$ for the main PDE variables of the characteristic IVP, and propagate these bounds to the black hole interior by bootstrap.
 This allows us to prove the stability of $\mathcal{CH}^+$ and to construct a continuous spacetime extension at the end of the same section.